-- 1. If a family reports that it does not have an income, all adult members will be required to sign a no income affidavit, and answer all questions on a zero income questionnaire and execute a temporary ninety (90) day reexamination. - 2.
-Family members 18-25 years of age who are attending school full-time may not be required to report income status every ninety (90) days. - 3.
+- 1. If a family reports that it does not have an income, all adult members will be required to sign a no income affidavit and answer all questions on a zero-income questionnaire and execute a temporary ninety (90) day reexamination. - 2.
 Where outside sources are paying bills or donating household goods on a regular basis, the value of these contributions will be included as annual income.